wzljerry/wzljerry.github.io/README.md

 - B.S., Nanchang University, 09/2016-06/2020

 ### Working Experiences
-- Co-founder and CTO, OpenJobs, SF, USA, 04/2024-present.
+- Co-founder and CTO, OpenJobs, San Francisco, USA, 04/2024-present.

   We have developed a cutting-edge job search engine that enables users to search for positions using their own words freely.
 In addition, they can access a comprehensive range of job-related information.